Preparing for Winter: Emergency Preparedness Checklist

 Battery-Powered Radio and Cell Phone Chargers

-Keep a battery-powered radio on hand to stay updated on weather emergency alerts and other emergency information.
-Additionally, invest in portable cell phone chargers to keep your devices powered even during power outages.
+Keep a battery-powered radio on hand to stay updated on winter weather advisories, emergency alerts, and other emergency information.
+Invest in portable cell phone chargers to keep your devices powered even during power outages.
 Communication Options for Your Family During a Disaster

-I’ve recommended to my readers to acquire a hand crank radio too.
-That way you still have a way to get winter storm warnings when the power is out and your battery supplies are low.
-Invest in one that qualifies as a National Oceanic and Atmospheric Administration (NOAA) weather radio to get all the winter storm warning alerts you need from the National Weather Service.
+I’ve recommended that my readers acquire a hand-crank radio, too.
+That way, you can still get winter storm warnings when the power is out and your battery supplies are low.
+Invest in one that qualifies as a National Oceanic and Atmospheric Administration (NOAA) weather radio to get all the winter weather conditions and storm warning alerts you need from the National Weather Service.

-Train all family members on how to find the proper weather channel(s) so that when a winter storm watch is announced, you are ready to go.
+Train all family members on finding the proper weather channel(s) so that you are ready to go when a winter storm watch is announced.

 Flashlights and Batteries

-Have multiple flashlights readily available, along with a good supply of extra batteries.
+Have multiple flashlights readily available and a good supply of extra batteries.
 Place them strategically around your home for easy access during emergencies.
 Why You Should Keep Batteries on Hand

 I’ve invested in some solar flashlights and lanterns.
-I keep them charged all the time by strategically placing them on window sills that face the daylight sun.
+I keep them charged by strategically placing them on window sills facing the daylight sun.

 Lanterns and Flashlights